rakuten-ads/Rakuten-Reward-Native-iOS/doc/basic/README.md

 3. Set access token to Reward SDK
 4. Initialize Reward SDK

+We have options to use User SDK in Rakuten(2020/06), more details
+Please ask SDK team.

 ---
 # Mission Achievement
 To achieve mission, developers need to call post action API.